klaudiakantor/football_tweets/README.md

 ### Data

-Not listed project task was also resolving the problem of lack of training data - finding best training dataset with sentiment labels
+Not listed project task was also resolving the problem of lack of training data - finding best training dataset with sentiment labels.
 The *sentiment140* dataset was choosen which originated from Stanford University.
 This set contains tweets with sentiment labels which were assigned automaticaly based on emoticons - positive or negative.
 More info on the dataset can be found from the link: http://help.sentiment140.com/for-students/ .